haoboatlab/OceanLight.jl/README.md

 ## Reference

+Hao, X., & Shen, L. (2022).
+A novel machine learning method for accelerated modeling of the downwelling irradiance field in the upper ocean.
+Geophysical Research Letters, 49, e2022GL097769. https://doi.org/10.1029/2022GL097769

 Kirk, J. T. O. (1981).
 Monte Carlo procedure for simulating the penetration of light into natural waters.
 In Technical paper - Commonwealth Scientific and Industrial Research Organization (Vol. 36).